Jumping Spider Trained To Leap On Command May Usher In ‘A New Class Of Agile Micro-Robots’

 “A jumping spider can leap up to six times its body length from a standing start,” said lead study author Dr. Mostafa Nabawy, from the university’s School of Mechanical, Aerospace and Civil Engineering.

-As he points out, human jumping capabilities don’t even come close to those of regal jumping spiders, since our best score is of about 1.5 our body length.
+As he points out, human jumping capabilities don’t even come close to those of regal jumping spiders, since our best score is about 1.5 our body length.

 Nabawy also commented on how jumping spider’s biomechanics could benefit future scientific advancements.